sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-javascript/README.md

 }
 ```

-This is especially useful in React because each component is called with an object conventionally called `props` containing any values given to it.
+This is especially useful in React because each component is called with an object that's conventionally called `props`. `props` contains any values given that were passed into the component as attributes:

 ```js
 const UserBadge = props => {